 The Website Design Process at Webstix

 As we go through creating wire frames (which just show layout, no design) and then designs from those wire frames, you’ll hear us talk about the home page and inside pages.
-To clear up any confusion, we thought we’d explain what each of these terms mean.
+To clear up any confusion, we thought we’d explain what each of these terms mean and what the difference is.

 All inside pages are basically all pages except the home page.
 A good example of an inside page is your “About Us” page, which explains the “who” to your website visitors.
 On inside pages, there’s more room for content, so the layout / format is different than the home page but it will look similar and is based off of the home page design.